gravitational/teleport/rfd/00XY-session-locking.md

 Security teams require greater control over a session once it's started in order to be able to:
 + lock out the team during maintenance windows,
-+ terminate access for a user prior to hitting the Teleport certificate's TTL,
++ terminate and disable further access for users, even if in possession of a valid Teleport certificate,
 + achieve FedRAMP/NIST compliance.

 ## Details